 posting the new or changed Published Policies on the Registry Website.

-Compliance with Code of Practice.
-The Registry may, together with the Authority, facilitate the development of a Code of Practice in respect of a Namespace.
+Compliance with Code of Practice (.za Namespaces only).
+The Authority may develop a Code of Practice for a Namespace.
 When the Code of Practice is published, then the Registrar must comply with the Code of Practice, which is incorporated into, and forms a part of, this Agreement.
 Notification of changes to the Code of Practice will be made in the same manner as changes to the Published Policies.

-Relationship with ICANN
+Relationship with ICANN & Authority

 To the extent that ICANN Policies impose duties upon the Registry in its dealings with the Registrar, such policies, as amended from time to time, are incorporated by reference into this Agreement.